-The recent District Court decision in Montana in M.K.
-Weeden27 followed the AGC, SDC v.
+The District Court decision in the Ninth Circuit in Montana, M.K.Weeden, 50 followed the AGC, SDC v.
 Caltrans Ninth Circuit decision, and held as valid and constitutional the Montana Department of Transportation's implementation of the Federal DBE Program.